-However, during puberty changes that occur in the mammary glands, can lead to cancer.
-To prevent the disease, it is necessary to carefully monitor their health and consult your doctor if any unknown changes.
+However, during sexual maturation of the changes that occur in the mammary glands, can lead to cancer.
+To prevent the disease, their health should be carefully monitored and consult your doctor if any unknown changes.

 Teens need to know that the changes of the mammary glands are not something to be afraid of something and it is unlikely the majority of them mean breast cancer.

 In this age group, it is practically impossible to meet this condition.
 The disease can not be diagnosed or deleted only on the basis of symptoms.
 As a teenager, he is rare, there are no reliable statistics on survival rates.